material-components/material-components-web/packages/mdc-line-ripple/README.md

 title: "Line Ripple"
 layout: detail
 section: components
-excerpt: "The line ripple is used to highlight user-specified text above it."
+excerpt: "The line ripple is used to highlight user-specified input above it."
 path: /catalog/input-controls/line-ripple/
 -->

 # Line Ripple

-The line ripple is used to highlight user-specified text above it.
+The line ripple is used to highlight user-specified input above it.
 When a line ripple is active, the line’s color and thickness changes.

 ## Design & API Documentation